Preview:

 Katie: Yeah.

-Katie: Oh, yeah.
+Katie: Oh yeah.

-Josh: (laughs) You are correct.
-She is asleep in the car.
+Josh: She’s asleep in the car.

 Katie: Still asleep (laughs).

-Jim: Yeah.
-And then something happens.
+Jim: And then something happens.

 Katie: Yeah.